-Crowds gather near Minneapolis after man dies following officer-involved shooting
+Mayor orders curfew after crowds gather near Minneapolis following death of man in officer-involved shooting

 "I am closely monitoring the situation in Brooklyn Center," Walz wrote.
 "Gwen and I are praying for Daunte Wright's family as our state mourns another life of a Black man taken by law enforcement."

+Brooklyn Center Mayor Mike Elliott ordered a curfew early Monday morning through 6 a.m. after declaring a local emergency due to "growing civil unrest," an emergency proclamation said.

+"We want to make sure everyone is safe," the mayor said in a tweet.
+"Please be safe and please go home."

-"The officer shooting in Brooklyn Center today is tragic," Brooklyn Center Mayor Mike Elliott said on Twitter.
+"The officer shooting in Brooklyn Center today is tragic," Elliott said on Twitter.
 "We are asking the protesters to continue to be peaceful and that peaceful protesters are not dealt with force."

 The fatal incident comes as the trial of former Minneapolis police officer Derek Chauvin in the death of George Floyd enters its third week in a courthouse just 10 miles away.
 It has been less than 11 months since Floyd was killed in Minneapolis after Chauvin kneeled on his neck.
 When video of his death went viral last May, protests erupted across the US.